fpereiro/gotoB/tutorial/tutorial.md

 The interface is not static.
 It depends on the state!

+The flow goes in one direction (the karmic wheel of the app): initial state -> initial interface -> user picks an interaction -> state is updated -> interface is updated -> user picks another interaction create account  -> initial state -> draw initial version of the HTML -> this allows certain interactions -> user picks an interaction -> state changes -> HTML is updated -> user picks another interaction -> state changes -> ...
+This is the core cycle of any application with an interface.

 - user starts using app with a basic state (only username).
 - app holds state for *each user*.